narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

   Zoom, Absolute
 ```

-4. You can turn off the autofocus:
+4. If it is enabled, you can turn off the autofocus:

 ```bash
 uvcdynctrl --device=/dev/video0 --set='Focus, Auto' 0